Using Your DSLR Camera

 Shutter Priority Mode

-With the manual mode you choose shutter speed and aperture yourself.
+With the manual mode, you choose shutter speed and aperture yourself.
 You can do this by holding down the +/- button and moving the dial until you are satisfied with your setting.
 Using this exposure compensation control does not provide you with such accurate control over your exposure settings.
 This is best achieved by learning to manage the aperture setting and shutter speed setting yourself.

 Effects or Scene Modes